boschmotorsport/WinDarab/Ribbon.md

 The Current control tab allows you to adjust the current active control

 * Click with the left mouse button on **Windows &rarr; Current control &rarr; Show caption** to change the visibility of your current active control.
-* Click with the left mouse button on **Windows &rarr;/ Current control &rarr; Maximize** to toggle between the normal size and the maximum size of your current active control.
+* Click with the left mouse button on **Windows &rarr; Current control &rarr; Maximize** to toggle between the normal size and the maximum size of your current active control.
 * Click with the left mouse button on **Windows &rarr; Current control &rarr; Close** to close your current active control.

 ##### Hint: